warne2tj/IdleHeroesPVPSimulator/README.md

     + active does true damage
     + excess energy does not increase damage of active
     + static attack and hp buff, how does it work?
+    + monsters act at end of turn before buffs and debuffs tick
+    + which means their buffs/debuffs last one round less than stated, dots still do full damage
+    + first tick of dot happens right away, then debuffs tick, that's 2 rounds worth of dots that occur at the end of the turn
   * Buffs/debuffs
     + currently applying percent buff debuffs using rounding to match the calculate damage, but should they be fully recalculated using floor in between each application?
     + do buffs tick first, then debuffs?